Case of Jonathan Robbins /

 Published: (1794)

-A treaty of amity, commerce and navigation, between His Britannic Majesty and the United States of America : By their president, with the advice and consent of their Senate.
+Authentic.
+Treaty of amity, commerce, and navigation, between His Britanic [as printed] Majesty, and the United States of America : by their president, with the advice and consent of their Senate.

 by: Nicholas, John, 1761-1819